-Conforming readers shall respect the OP, op and OPM entries in ExtGState dictionaries as described in ISO 32000-1:2008, 8.6.7 when rendering the PDF.
+Conforming readers shall respect the OP, op and OPM entries in ExtGState dictionaries as described in 8.6.7 of ISO 32000-1 when rendering the PDF.
 When rendering to a device that does not natively support all colourants to be rendered, a conforming reader shall simulate the overprinting of the colourants as if they had been rendered to a device that did natively support them.

-NOTE 3 Having a conforming reader respect these entries, both when viewing on screen and when printing, ensures a consistent rendering between these two types of output.
+Having a conforming reader respect these entries, both when viewing on screen and printing, ensures a consistent rendering between these two types of output.

-6.2.6 Rendering intents
+Rendering intents 6.2.6

-Where a rendering intent is specified, its value shall be one of the four values defined in ISO 32000-1:2008, Table 70: RelativeColorimetric, AbsoluteColorimetric, Perceptual or Saturation.
+Where a rendering intent is specified, its value shall be one of the four values defined in ISO 32000-1:2008, Table 70, RelativeColorimetric, AbsoluteColorimetric, Perceptual or Saturation.